 Hi, my name is Jon Martin of Rebel Waltz Cycle Solutions.
 I have been cycling for around 20 years, commuting, sportives and for leisure.
 I started my own mobile bicycle repair business about 18 months ago based in Surbiton Surrey.
 Andrew has asked me to write a small article about riding during the winter months.
-Most of it is common sense but I hope there are one or two things here which will help you.
+Most of it is common sense but I hope there are one or two things here that will help you.

-Firstly clothes, winter Jacket and gloves should be your first priority.
+Firstly clothes, a winter Jacket and gloves should be your first priority.
 Your jacket needs to be waterproof and windproof, but also breathable and not too thick.
 As you will soon warm up when cycling even on the coldest days and you can always add extra layers underneath when necessary.

 Gloves should be waterproof and windproof as well and should cover your wrist or longer so they go under the cuff of your jacket sleeve so you have no bare skin showing.
 You can buy dedicated bike gloves but I find ski gloves do the job as well.